GrapheneOS/hardened_malloc/README.md

 * Fine-grained randomization within memory regions
     * Randomly sized guard regions for large allocations
     * Random slot selection within slabs
-    * [in-progress] Randomized delayed free for slab allocations
+    * Randomized delayed free for slab allocations
     * [in-progress] Randomized allocation of slabs
     * [more randomization coming as the implementation is matured]
 * Slab allocations are zeroed on free